ibm-build-lab/acct-config-iam/README.md

     ![add-acct-mgrs](./images/add-acct-mgrs.png)

-4. Add IaaS permisions for at least one Account Manager so that Kubernetes service in IAM can work
+4. Add IaaS permisions to at least one Account Manager so that Kubernetes service in IAM can work

-    Set Infrastructure access
     ![classic-infra-settings](./images/classic-infra-settings.png)
     ![classic-devices-settings](./images/classic-devices-settings.png)